Digital Film and Television Production Advising Guide

 Academic plans are in place to help you stay on track to graduate in four years.

-To view our academic plans for Digital Film and Television Production, please see below.
+To view the academic plan for Digital Film and Television Production, please click here.
 Degree plans provide only a suggested schedule; make sure to meet with your academic advisor to find the actual schedule that is right for you.

 For additional degree information, visit the undergraduate bulletin.